MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 ### Enable upsert behavior

-You can leverage the **update a record** action to provide upsert actions, which updates the row if it already exists, or creates a new record.
+You can leverage the **update a row** action to provide upsert actions, which updates the row if it already exists, or creates a new row.
 To invoke upsert, provide the table and a GUID key.
 If the row with the specified type and key exists, an update occurs.
 Otherwise, a row with the specified key is created.

 ### Trigger behavior

-If you have a trigger registered on the update of a record, the flow runs for every *committed* update to the given record.
+If you have a trigger registered on the update of a row, the flow runs for every *committed* update to the given row.
 The service invokes your flow asynchronously, and with the payload that it captures at the time the invocation occurs.

 > [!NOTE]
 > If you have two updates that happen within seconds of each other, the flow may be triggered more than once with the latest versioned content.